 When a complaint is found to have merit, the compliance officer shall adopt any appropriate corrective action permitted by law.
-Appropriate corrective actions that focus on the larger school or District environment may include, but are not limited to, actions to reinforce District policies; training for faculty, staff, and students; updates to school policies; or school climate surveys.
+Appropriate corrective actions that focus on the larger school or district environment may include, but are not limited to, actions to reinforce district policies, training for faculty, staff, and students, updates to school policies, or school climate surveys.

-For complaints involving retaliation or unlawful discrimination, harassment, intimidation, or bullying, appropriate remedies that may be offered to the victim but not communicated to the respondent may include, but are not limited to, the following:
+For complaints involving retaliation, unlawful discrimination, harassment, intimidation or bullying, appropriate remedies that may be offered to the victim but not communicated to the respondent may include, but are not limited to, the following:

 - 1. Counseling - 2.
 Academic support - 3.
 Health services - 4.
 Assignment of an escort to allow the victim to move safely about campus - 5.
-Information regarding available resources and how to report similar incidents or retaliation - 6.
+Information regarding available resources and how to report similar incident or retaliation - 6.
 Separation of the victim from any other individuals involved, provided the separation does not penalize the victim - 7.
 Restorative justice - 8.
-Follow-up inquiries to ensure that the conduct has stopped and there has been no retaliation
+Follow-up inquires to ensure that the conduct has stopped and there has been no retaliation

-For complaints of retaliation or unlawful discrimination, harassment, intimidation, or bullying involving a student as the respondent, appropriate corrective actions that may be provided to the student may include, but are not limited to, the following:
+For complaints involving retaliation, unlawful discrimination, harassment, intimidation, or bullying, appropriate corrective actions that may be provide to the student include, but are not limited to, the following:

 - 1. Transfer from a class or school as permitted by law - 2.
 Parent/guardian conference - 3.
-Education regarding the impact of the conduct on others

-- 4. Positive behavior support - 5.
+Education regarding the impact of the conduct on others - 4.
+Positive behavior support - 5.
 Referral to a student success team - 6.
 Denial of participation in extracurricular or co-curricular activities or other privileges as permitted by law - 7.
 Disciplinary action, such as suspension or expulsion, as permitted by law

-When an employee is found to have committed retaliation or unlawful discrimination, harassment, intimidation, or bullying, the District shall take appropriate disciplinary action, up to and including dismissal, in accordance with applicable law and collective bargaining agreement.
+When an employee is found to have committed retaliation or unlawful discrimination harassment, intimidation, or bullying, the district shall take appropriate disciplinary action, up to and including dismissal, in accordance with applicable law and collective bargaining agreement.

-The District may also consider training and other interventions for the larger school community to ensure that students, staff, and parents/guardians understand the types of behavior that constitute unlawful discrimination, harassment, intimidation, or bullying, that the District does not tolerate it, and how to report and respond to it.
+The district may also consider training and other interventions for the larger school community to ensure that students, staff, and parents/guardians understand the types of behavior that constitute unlawful discrimination, harassment, intimidation, or bullying, that the district does not tolerate it, and how to report and respond to it.